infinity0/msg-notes/appendix/05-hybrid.rst

 There may be concurrent multiple different pI proposals that reference the same pF.
 We use the server order to "break ties" between these - for all proposals that point to a given pF (or null), only the first one counts, and members ignore/reject every other such proposal.
-(They must remain part of the server order, and in the calculation of CHs, however.)

 Likewise, if a membership operation is taking too long (e.g. maybe someone has gone offline, so it will never finish) then an existing member may propose to